Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and

-The centralized OPF formulation in section III has an underlying assumption of the predetermined solar power forecast error, $\tilde{P^{pv}_{s, t}}$, while it follows an uncertain distribution in practice.
-We thus introduce the DR-JCC formulation to integrate the uncertainty and secure robustness for uncertainty distributions.
+The centralized OPF formulation in section III has an underlying assumption of predetermined solar power forecast errors, $\tilde{P^{pv}_{s, t}}$, while these errors follow an uncertain distribution in practice.
+We thus introduce the DR-JCC formulation to integrate uncertainty and secure solution robustness for uncertainty distributions.
 Introducing the JCC formulation is essential because the microgrid is reliable \textit{if and only if} all individual CCs are satisfied simultaneously.
-As shown in Fig. \ref{schematic}.
-The detailed process for formulating and solving the DR-JCC problem include four steps.
+As shown in Fig. \ref{schematic}, the process for formulating and solving the DR-JCC problem includes four steps.

 As shown in Fig. \ref{schematic}, firstly, the solar forecast error samples are collected.
-We then summary the family of error distributions and build ambiguity sets.
-Given the shape and moment assumptions of ambiguity sets, the DR-JCC problem is formulated considering the \textit{joint} risk from the battery, bus voltage and network.
-Finally, the problem is solved by decomposing and recasting into the SOCP formulation.
+We then summarize the family of error distributions and build ambiguity sets.
+Given the shape and moment assumptions of ambiguity sets, the DR-JCC problem is formulated considering the \textit{joint} risk of the battery power capacity, bus voltage and network violation.
+The problem is solved by decomposing and recasting into the SOCP formulation.
 However, the JCC with the optimized violation rates is an intractable problem.
-Thus, this paper proposes a novel evolutionary algorithm to solve the problem.
+Thus, we propose a novel evolutionary algorithm to solve this problem.